haenelt/FmriTools/README.md

 scripts
 ===

-Miscellaneous scripts and functions for processing and analyzing high-resolution fMRI data.
+Various scripts and functions for processing and analyzing high-resolution fMRI data.